Technical

 • Conflict-Resistant: These individuals tend to avoid conflict and prioritize maintaining peace.

-Pros and Cons of Hiring a Type C personality
+Pros and Cons of Hiring a Type C Personality

 Like every other personality type in psychology, Type C also comes in a package of both good and bad sides of themselves.
 It is important to weigh the proportion of strength and weaknesses in an individual belonging to type C personality.
 The composition of their traits may present this personality type uniquely for different situations and settings.
 The following table will help you check your preference over their positive and negative traits: